cnlohr/mini-rv32ima/README.md

 ## Questions?
  * Why not rv64?
    * Because then I can't run it as easily in a pixel shader if I ever hope to.
- * Why no MMU?
-   * Because I like simple things, and MMUs add sophistication.
  * Can I add an MMU?
    * Yes.
 It actually probably would be too difficult.
  * Should I add an MMU?